Pillar Candle FAQs

 Q: How do pillar candles burn?

 A: Unlike container candles, they are not designed to burn the full diameter.
 Instead, they should burn down the centre and leave a 5mm to 10mm outer shell.
+Remember that irregular shaped candles are primarily used for decorative purposes and will not burn evenly.

 Q: Why are my candles turning yellow?

-A: The discoloration of candles can be attributed to two main factors: fragrance oils containing vanillin and exposure to sunlight.
+A: The discolouration of candles can be attributed to two main factors: fragrance oils containing vanillin and exposure to sunlight.
 It is advisable to check the fragrance description on websites, as they often indicate the presence of vanillin in the fragrance composition.

 For more information on pillar candles, we recommend enrolling in Candle Making Academy's Pillar Candle Course, a comprehensive online course designed to provide you with all the knowledge and skills you need to take your candle-making to the next level.